ads-mirrors/nrel-energyplus/design/FY2025/NFP-IdealLoadsAirSystem-FuelEfficiency.md

 * (1) Which alternative approach is preferred? *

 *     - Option II requires transition while option I does not *
+*     - Option II does not require transition if the new fields are appended as an optional fields *

 * (2) The efficiencies apply to the total (sensible and latent components) heating and cooling loads *